xuzijie32/ANN2SNN-Continuous-Control/README.md

 ```
 The environment `--env` can be "cartpole_swingup", "finger_spin", "reacher_easy", "cheetah_run", "acrobot_swingup", or "quadruped_walk".
 Running this command will output a .npy file of size `[11]`, including the average returns for 11 different values of $\alpha$: $0,0.1,0.2,\cdots,0.9,1$.

+Note that some environments are noisy and require multiple runs to obtain more reliable and clearer trends, as reported in the paper: `All results are averaged over five random seeds.
+For each seed, we evaluate the policy over ten rollout episodes of up to 1,000 interaction steps (terminated earlier if the episode ends), yielding a total of 50,000 environment steps per method.`

 ## Citing This